OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/grouping_components/get_subsystem.rst

 ***********************************
-Accessing subsystems within a Group
+Accessing Subsystems Within a Group
 ***********************************

-To access a Component or another Group within a Group, just access the attribute with the name of the subsystem.
+To access a :code:`Component` or another :code:`Group` within a :code:`Group`, just access the attribute with the name of the subsystem.

 Usage
 -----

-The following example uses the following Group:
+The class :code:`BranchGroup`, seen here, is used in the example that follows.

   .. embed-code::
       openmdao.core.tests.test_group.BranchGroup

-1. Access components from two nested branches from the top.
+This example shows accessing components that are two nested branches from the top.

 .. embed-test::
     openmdao.core.tests.test_group.TestGroup.test_group_getsystem_top